deliveroo/deliveroo.engineering/_posts/2022-08-05-athena-hackathon.md

 ![Hackathon winners](/images/posts/athena-hackathon/Winners.jpeg)

 ## Building the skills
-The Athena Hackathon was punctuated with workshops, webinars and tutorials and our very own engineers, engineering managers and data scientists who participated in the event and delivered presentations:
+The Athena Hackathon was punctuated with workshops, webinars and tutorials and our very own engineers, engineering managers and data scientists participated in the event and delivered presentations on the following:

 Gina Wiley spoke about overcoming Imposter Syndrome